|Nutrition Facts (per serving)|

 The best temperature for frying beignets is 360°F, so if you have a deep-fryer with a thermostat, set it for that.
 Otherwise, use a fryer thermometer.
 The oil temperature will drop when you add the dough, but under no circumstances should the oil drop below 350° or rise above 375°.

 The procedure below assumes you have mixed up a batch of choux pastry dough.
 To review those steps, see this recipe for choux pastry.
-You can also substitute cinnamon sugar for the powdered sugar.
+You can also substitute cinnamon sugar for the confectioners' sugar.

 Gather the ingredients.

 In a deep-fryer or Dutch oven, heat the oil until it reaches 360 F.